alpyd/Computer-System-Fundamentals-2024-Alp-Ryan/Assignment 3/README.txt

 Hit Rate: 97.16%

-The first set of parameters that was tested were the number of sets and blocks, which would determine the optimal associativity.
+The first set of parameters tested was the number of sets and blocks, which would determine the optimal associativity.
-For all of the runs, the total size of the cache was 8192 bytes and each block size was 16 bytes, which meant that 512 blocks would need to be evenly distributed.
+For all of the runs, the cache's total size was 8192 bytes, and each block was 16 bytes, which meant that 512 blocks would need to be evenly distributed.
-The tested set:block pairs were [2:256], [4:128], [8:64], [16:32], [32:16], [64:8], [128:4], and [256:2] under a FIFO eviction policy, write-allocate miss policy, and write-back hit policy.
+The tested [set, block] pairs were [2:256], [4:128], [8:64], [16:32], [32:16], [64:8], [128:4], and [256:2] under a FIFO eviction policy, write-allocate miss policy, and write-back hit policy.

-While the results shown above demonstrate that the 128-way set associativity had the lowest total cycles at 10693837 and the highest hit rate of 97.16%, there was not much of a difference between the associativities, with the largest difference in hit rate being 0.24% and the largest difference in cycles being that the 128-way set associativity used 6% less total cycles than the 2-way set associativity.
+While the results shown above demonstrate that the 128-way set associativity had the lowest total cycles at 10693837 and the highest hit rate of 97.16%, there was not much of a difference between the associativities.
+The largest difference in hit rate was 0.24%, and the largest difference in cycles was that the 128-way set associativity used 6% fewer total cycles than the 2-way set associativity.
-Therefore, since increasing associativity did not have a large affect on the total cycles and hit rate, the most optimal associativity was chosen based on observing when the returns were 80% of the tested maximum.
+Therefore, since increasing associativity did not significantly affect the total cycles and hit rate, the most optimal associativity was chosen based on observing when the returns were 80% of the tested maximum.
 The total cycles decreased by 4.23% when increasing associativity from 2-way to 4-way, 0.87% when increasing associativity from 4-way to 8-way, 0.31% when increasing associativity from 8-way to 16-way, and 0.18% when increasing associativity from 16-way to 32-way.

 As demonstrated by these decreases, there were increasingly diminishing returns when increasing associativity.
 The total cycles decrease from 2-way to 8-way was 5.06%, whereas the total cyles decrease from 8-way to 128-way was 0.91%, which meant that the total cycles at 8-way associativity were ~84.82% of the 128-way associativity.
-This is further corroborated by the hit rate, as the hit rate increased 0.2% from 2-way to 8-way associativity but only increased by 0.04% from 8-way to 128-way associativity, indicating that the hit rate at 8-way associativity was around ~83.33% of the 128-way associativity.
+This is further corroborated by the hit rate, which increased 0.2% from 2-way to 8-way associativity but only by 0.04% from 8-way to 128-way associativity.
+This indicates that the hit rate at 8-way associativity was around ~83.33% of the 128-way associativity.

-Therefore, 8-way associativity was chosen as the "optimal" associativity because it represented around 84% of the maximum observed performance while having 16 times less complexity than the 128-way associativity.
+Therefore, the 8-way associativity was chosen as the "optimal" associativity because it represented around 84% of the maximum observed performance while having 16 times less complexity than the 128-way associativity.

-Evicition Policy Test Results and Discussion:
+Eviction Policy Test Results and Discussion:

 ./csim 64 8 16 write-allocate write-back lru < gcc.trace (8-Way)
 Total loads: 318197